 About Stevenage FC Women

-Stevenage Boro Ladies were founded in 2001 and renamed in 2014 coming under the umbrella of Stevenage FC.
+Stevenage FC Women, originally Stevenage Boro Ladies, were founded in 2001 and renamed in 2014 coming under the umbrella of Stevenage FC.

 Over the years the Women have grown from strength to strength, rising up the divisons to now be playing in the Womens Premier League South East Division.
 In 2009, a reserve setup was created to help bring young players into adult football and through into the First Team.